 Analytics tell authors which articles are getting no reads (do you want to continue writing those?), which are being read a lot, and most importantly, which articles actually lead to high value activities like readers contacting fee-earners.

-Think of these 73 articles as a survey answered tens of thousands of times a year about what problems your clients and prospects have (mostly typed into search engines) and how often they’re trying to solve them.
+Think of these articles as a 73 question survey answered tens of thousands of times a year about what problems your clients and prospects have (mostly typed into search engines) and how often they’re trying to solve them.

 4. Web analytics tells you how each individual fee earner is doing

-By looking at fee-earner profiles, you can see how interest in each fee-earner is tracking, year on year, or the extent to which each is investing in new business development.
+By looking at fee-earner profiles, you can see how interest in each fee-earner is tracking, year on year; even the extent to which each is oriented towards new versus existing clients.

-This information is important in allocating BD resources and can also provide an early warning signal for management that all is not right for some fee-earners.
+This information is important in allocating BD resources and can also provide an early warning signal that all is not right for some fee-earners.